CandyCoded/Forms/README.md

 }
 ```

-Then add a serialize field to your MonoBehaviour to store a reference to the form component.
+Add a `Form` property to a MonoBehaviour for storing a reference to the `Form` component.

 ```csharp
 [SerializeField]
 private Form _form;
 ```

-Then populate the fields with exisiting values (if applicable).
+Populate the fields with exisiting values (if applicable).

 ```csharp
 public void Start()